Scientific studies and reviews continue to show no relationship between vaccines and autism.

 There have been concerns raised about some vaccine ingredients such as aluminum.
 However, using this as an example, aluminum is also found in drinking water, fruits and vegetables, flour, cereals, nuts, dairy products, honey, antacids, buffered aspirin, antiperspirants, and more.

 Herd immunity, also known as community immunity, is very real.
 It protects everyone, but is especially important because some people can’t get vaccinated against certain diseases — such as infants and those with weakened or failing immune systems.
-If a large portion of the
+If a large portion of the population is immune to those diseases, ideally through vaccination, it is unlikely those diseases can spread.

 Vaccine preventable diseases have been virtually eliminated.
 Some vaccine-preventable diseases, like pertussis (whooping cough) and chickenpox, are still present in the US.
 The main reason that there are so few cases of the other vaccine-preventable diseases in the US is due to vaccines.
 People becoming vaccinated helped to stop the spread of disease.
 However, vaccine preventable diseases are still quite prevalent in other countries.
 Travelers can unknowingly bring these diseases into the US, and if the community is unprotected, the diseases could quickly spread causing outbreaks or epidemics.
 The relatively few cases that the US may currently have could very quickly become tens or hundreds of thousands of cases without the protection given by vaccines.
 With adequate vaccination rates, most of these types of outbreaks can be prevented.
 But if vaccination rates drop, “imported” cases of preventable diseases can begin to spread again.